kitsudaiki/libKitsunemimiPersistence/README.md

 - replace a line within an existing text-file identified by a line number
 - repace content within an existing text-file identified by matching the old content

+### sqlite-database

+Simple handling class to connect to a sqlite database and send sql-commands to the database.
+The results are converted into table-items of libKitsuneCommon for better handling of the results of the database and to easily print the results on commandline.

 ## Build